Harmonize (musician): Career

 He started his music career in 2011.
 In 2015, he met Diamond Platnumz and signed with WCB Wasafi.
 His first song, "Aiyola" was commercially successful.
 He won three awards from WatsUp TV, AFRIMMA, and AEA USA (in the US).

 On 25 February 2019, he released "Afro Bongo", his first EP, which featured Diamond Platnumz, Burna Boy, Mr. Eazi and Yemi Alade.
-"Afro Bongo" has four tracks, including "Kainama".
-"Kainama's" music video received more than 14 million views in 12 months.
+"Afro Bongo" had four songs with the Diamond Platnumz and Burna Boy assisted kainama, Tepete featuring Mr Eazi, Show me what you got featuring Yemi Alade and Niteke.
+Kainama's music video received more than 14 million views in 12 months.

 Harmonize left WCB Wasafi at the end of 2019 and released several projects, including "The Return of Q Chillah".
 Harmonize released four commercial singles, including "Hainistui" and "Uno," both produced by East African hit-makers Hunter Nation and "Bonga".

 Harmonize released his first studio album with 18 tracks, titled Afro East, on 14 March 2020.
 The work infuses Afropop with Singeli and Bongo Flava.
 The album included the single "Bedroom," produced by Hunter Nation.

 Afro East is his first project since leaving Diamond Platnumz's record label and features Burna Boy, Lady Jay Dee, Phyno, Yemi Alade, Mr Eazi, Falz, Skales, Khaligraph Jones, Morgan Heritage, DJ Seven, Mr Blue, Prince Fahim, and several others.

-On 5 November 2021, Harmonize released his sophomore album, titled High School.
+On 5 November 2021, Harmonize released his second album, titled High School.
 The track list was revealed on the artist's Instagram page while he was on his 2021 American tour.
 The album was his first LP since Afro-East.
 The project was preceded by the previously released Amapiano hits "Sandakalawe and "Teacher".
 The first song on the album, "Sorry", was partly performed during a virtual concert by the artist held prior to the album's release.

 The album had twenty songs, and only two had been heard before ("Sandakalawe" and "Teacher").
 The album featured several prominent African acts, including Naira Marley, Sarkodie, Busiswa as well as labelmates Ibraah and Anjella.
 Also featured was the Tanzanian Singeli singer Sholo Mwamba.
 It marked a departure from the feature-heavy Afro-East as it had fewer features, with most songs helmed by Harmonize alone.

 On 28 October 2022, Harmonize released his third studio album, titled Made for Us.
 The 14-track album featured Spice, Ntoshi Gazi, Abby Chams, and Bruce Melodie.
 A few days before the album was released, Harmonize announced on his Instagram that he would not promote the album because he had "done everything in the studio".

 The album was critically acclaimed.
 Music in Africa's Charles Maganga dubbed the album the most personal album by Harmonize to date.